vantrinh7/RosterProgram/README.md

 list node and doubly linked list to be used for Roster class.

 * Roster is a list of students being kept track during add/drop period.
-It is listed in alphabetically order and has the maximum size of 3.
-If more than 3 students are added, the extras will show up in the waitlist, which does not have alphabetical order but the order of who is added first.
+It is listed in alphabetically order and has the size provided by the user.
+If more studenst than the determined size are added, the extras will show up in the waitlist, which does not have alphabetical order but the order of who is added first.

 * RosterApplication has main method that creates a frame and calls RosterGUIController.